VoltDB/voltdb/examples/metrocard/web-node/README.md

 This is a **React** implementation for the new metro app demo.
 Everything is written in js / jsx on the browser side.
 The automated server-side script is provided by the npm module `react-scripts`, which internally uses a *WebPackDevServer*.

 ## Prerequisites
 - Please download the latest `NodeJS` package from <https://nodejs.org/en/>.
-Extract the tar in your desired place and make sure the path to `.../node-v6.11.0/bin` is in yor `PATH`.
+Extract the tar in your desired place and make sure the path to `.../node-v6.11.0/bin` is in your `PATH`.

 ## Instructions
 - Run `./run.sh npminstall` to download the necessary npm dependencies.
 This only needs to be run once.